dimforge/ncollide/docs/geometric_representations.md

-Just like in the previous section, implementing the `CompositeShape` trait is enough to use some pairwise geometric queries, e.g., those from the submodule of `query` module with names that contains the word `composite`.
+Just like in the previous section, implementing the `CompositeShape` trait is enough to use some pairwise geometric queries, e.g., those from the submodule of `query` module with names that contain the word `composite`.
 For a more complete integration, we have to implement the `Shape` trait providing at least an AABB and a conversion to the `CompositeShape` trait-object: